awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 null as '\000';
 ```

-To verify that COPY loaded NULL values, execute the following command to select only the rows that contain NULL\.
+To verify that COPY loaded NULL values, run the following command to select only the rows that contain NULL\.

 ```
 select p_partkey, p_name, p_mfgr, p_category from part where p_mfgr is null;